Sex after a C-section: Everything you need to know

 Many women return to their preferred method of birth control.
 It is best to speak to a doctor or nurse about the best methods before leaving the hospital or during the 6-week checkup.

-After cesarean delivery, most women will spend 3–4 days in the hospital.
+After a C-section, most women will spend 3–4 days in the hospital.

-Most women need to spend 3–4 days recovering in the hospital after cesarean delivery.
+Most women need to spend 3–4 days recovering in the hospital after their C-section.

 After 24 hours, a doctor or nurse will often recommend getting up and gently moving around, even just to go to the bathroom.
 A nurse may also demonstrate ways of moving that are less likely to cause pain from the incision site.